Nervous Libyans ready for first taste of democracy

-TRIPOLI (Reuters) - Libyans will vote in their first free national poll in more than half a century on Saturday amid fears that violence could taint an election meant to usher in a temporary national assembly and draw a line under Muammar Gaddafi’s 42-year autocratic reign.
+TRIPOLI (Reuters) - Libyans will vote in their first free national poll in more than half a century on Saturday amid fears that violence could taint an election meant to usher in an interim national assembly and draw a line under Muammar Gaddafi’s 42-year autocratic reign.

-Voters will select a 200-member assembly that will choose a cabinet to replace the self-appointed interim government and also pick a new prime minister.
+Voters will select a 200-member assembly that will choose a Cabinet to replace the self-appointed interim government.
+The new chamber will also pick a new prime minister and help draft a constitution aimed at turning Libya into a unified, stable state.
 Many of the 3,700 candidates have strong Islamic agendas.

-The chamber was also due to appoint a committee charged with drafting a new constitution.
-But Libya’s transitional rulers announced on Thursday this body would also be elected directly by Libyans - a move one analyst said was a bid to appease federalists that have urged a boycott of Saturday’s vote.

 Yet for many of the 2.7 million registered voters, excitement about a first taste of democracy is mingled with fear that it will be hijacked by the militias, often with regional loyalties, who have flourished amid prevailing lawlessness.